marma/tiniestarchive/README.md

 ### Usage - exception while adding files results in transaction rollback

-In this example the file added to the transaction will never added to the resource and the resource will never be added to the archive.
+In this example the file added to the transaction will not be added to the resource, and the resource will not be added to the archive.

 ```
 from tiniestarchive import Archive